-If you’d like to grow your own veggies but you don’t have a lot of space, a DIY vertical garden is one of the most practical solutions.
+If you’d like to grow your own veggies but you don’t have a lot of space, vertical gardening is one of the most practical solutions.
 It doesn’t really matter what vegetable you want to grow, there’s always a vertical garden design you can create.

-Of course, when choosing the plants you should also consider the conditions you can provide (light, access to water, temperature….etc.) and select the vegetables that can thrive in your garden.
+Of course, when choosing the plants you should also consider the conditions you can provide (light, access to water, temperature….etc.) and select vegetables that will thrive in your garden.

-But when it comes to the DIY part, I have some amazing outdoor vertical vegetable garden ideas you can use as inspiration to make your own perfect vertical garden area at home.
+As far as what you can use to erect your vertical planter, there is really no limit!
+Check out these amazing outdoor vertical ideas you can use as inspiration to make your own perfect vertical garden planter at home.

 Don’t forget to pin your favorite ideas to come back to later.

-Rachel has a great cheap idea for creating a vertical garden in her yard.
-She used an old pallet and empty paint buckets to make a simple vertical garden for her yard.
+Rachel has a great idea for creating a vertical garden in her yard.
+She used an old pallet and empty paint buckets to make a simple and cheap vertical garden for her yard.

 Place this vertical garden in a location that gets at least 6 hours of sunlight and grow your favorite herbs like basil, thyme, oregano, and mint.
 Learn more about this project at A Beautiful Mess.